 I’m setting an example for my introverted child to meet her need for alone time.
-I’m teaching her it’s ok to take a bit longer before joining the other kids.
-I’m teaching her it’s ok to say no to the ruckus and go read a book if that’s what she prefers.
-I’m teaching her it’s ok to retreat.
+I’m teaching her it’s okay to take a bit longer before joining the other kids.
+I’m teaching her it’s okay to say no to the ruckus and go read a book if that’s what she prefers.
+I’m teaching her it’s okay to retreat.
 Maybe she won’t suffer the same guilt I do.

 P.S.
 WANNA LEARN MORE ABOUT LIVING IN ALIGNMENT WITH YOUR PERSONALITY?